thallada/thallada.github.io/_posts/2017-07-11-generating-random-poems-with-python.md

 * meet: /mit/
 * meat: /mit/

-Note: this is only the IPA transcription for only one **accent** of English.
+Note that this is only the IPA transcription for only one **accent** of English.
 Some English speakers may pronounce these words differently which could be represented by a different IPA transcription.